 It’s important to note that because of how Moesif works, it may take a few minutes for members to be added/removed from a cohort.
 If there is a yellow caution badge on the right of the table, the user has not been synced into the cohort yet.
 If it is the green check, the user has been successfully synced to the cohort.

-We will then send a request again with the user having no credits remaining.
+We will then send an API request again with the user having no credits remaining.
 Moesif will then block the call and return a 402 Payment Required to the user.

-This will effectively stop the user from being able to use the API until they have added more credits to their Stripe account.
+This will effectively stop the user from being able to make an API call until they have added more credits to their Stripe account and completed payment with a successful checkout session.

 Lastly, the user should also receive the “out of funds” email we created earlier as well.
 That will be received and look like this:

 With that, we can confirm that our PAYG monetization scheme is in full effect.
-Users will now be required to top up their accounts in order to use the API and will also be emailed to let them know.
+For future payments, users will now be required to top up their accounts in order to use the API and will also be emailed to let them know.
+By directly sending invoice reminders to your users, you can shorten the amount of time a bank transfer takes by staying top of mind.
+For card errors, sending payment information can keep your users from hitting surprise governance quotas.

 Of course, many other considerations could be made in order to customize this for your organization’s needs.
 You may put a minimum credits threshold for your governance rule where users must have Stripe credit > $10 in order to use the API, or something similar.
 You may also notify customers before they hit a 0 balance to ensure that they do not have their usage suspended and cause service interruption for their applications.